samarthtehri/memorymasher/README.md

 None

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
+The challenge I encountered in creating this submission was that the default generated code was different from the one described in the tutorial, so navigating the new codebase, and the layout, was a slight challenge at first, however, I quickly overcame it within about 3 minutes as i understood the placements and specific usability of those code segments.
+Navigating the new layout was a bit tougher, but I overcame it by searching the keyboard shortcuts online (such as the live code preview mode and the 'export / push to GitHub's feature).
+The new glitch UI layout seems better but some of the features were not visible at first.
+Another challenge was to know and learn some of the new JavaScript features that I did not use before, such as the audio playback feature.
+It was interesting and i quickly learnt it via understanding and implementing.
+Apart from these challenges, other challenges might be simple bugs and errors that I quickly fixed within seconds, therefore no major challenges encountered (apart from the previously mentioned ones).

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)